TriplyDB/Documentation/docs/triply-etl/transform/ratt/index.md

 ## Description

-Creates from the geospatial point the corresponding Well-Known Text (WKT) serialization strings.
+Creates from the geospatial point the corresponding Well-Known Text (WKT) serialization string.

 ## Parameters